suffolklibraries/sljekyll/_recurrents/needham-market-baby-bounce-tot-rock.md

 ---
 recurrent-title: "Baby Bounce and Tot Rock"
-recurrent-description: "Songs and rhymes for babies and toddlers.
-No session 27 December."
+recurrent-description: "Songs and rhymes for babies and toddlers."
 recurrent-day: Thursday
 recurrent-times: 0945-1030
 recurrent-location: needham-market-library